Medicare Managed Care Eligibility and Enrollment

 This page contains information for current and future contracting Medicare Advantage (MA) organizations, other health plans and other parties interested in the operational and regulatory aspects of Medicare health plan enrollment and disenrollment.

-NEW!
 Information about Seamless Conversion Enrollment

 CMS is providing (in the download below) background information about seamless conversion enrollments and information regarding Medicare Advantage (MA) organizations with approval to conduct such enrollments.
 This information identifies the organizations that have received CMS approval to offer seamless conversion enrollment to individuals upon their initial eligibility for Medicare, as outlined in Section 40.1.4 of Chapter 2 of the Medicare Managed Care Manual.
 The posted information specifies the lines of business from which these organizations are permitted to enroll members into an MA plan and the MA plans into which seamless enrollment will occur.
 These data reflect all enrollments during beneficiary Medicare initial enrollment periods, including those of beneficiaries who proactively enrolled into the plan during the Medicare Advantage initial coverage election period or the initial enrollment period for Part D. CMS currently does not have data specific to the volume of seamless enrollments.
 The MA organizations listed in the aforementioned posting are the only organizations currently listed in CMS records as approved to conduct seamless conversion enrollments.
 This data will be updated annually.